Skip to main content

 Masks

 Masks come in a variety of forms and active ingredients.
 Sheet masks users won’t need to watch how much to use, only how often.
 Sleeping masks are used as the last step in your skincare routine.
-A pea or dime-sized is all that’s needed, around the same amount as a moisturizer or night cream, and in lieu of those.
+A pea or dime-sized is all that’s needed, around the same amount as a moisturiser or night cream, and in lieu of those.

 Creamy masks that are thinner in consistency or peel-off masks may require two quarter-sized portions to cover the face in an even layer.